 - genetic disorders, such as a microdeletion in the Y-chromosome or Klinefelter syndrome

-If your doctor suspects male infertility, they’ll order a semen analysis.
-Your doctor will use a sample of your semen to assess the sperm count as well as sperm shape and movement.
+If the doctor suspects male infertility, they’ll order a semen analysis.
+They’ll use a sample of semen to assess the sperm count as well as sperm shape and movement.

 - tenderness of the pectoral muscle

 - acceleration of prostate cancer growth (if cancer is already present)

 - changes in vision that are caused by a swelling of the pituitary gland (rare)

 The side effects of Clomid are typically reversible after stopping the medication.
 If any of the side effects listed above occur while taking Clomid, discontinue taking Clomid and seek medical treatment.